bakuzan/pacman-cpp/README.md

 # Pacman C++

-An implemention of Pacman in C++ using SFML.
+An implementation of Pacman in C++ using SFML.

 Most likely this will not be of use to anyone.